hanson135/starter-academic/content/event/blackstone/index.md

 ---
-title: Software Startups: What can We Learn from Them?
+title: Software Startups - What can We Learn from Them?

 #event: Wowchemy Conference
 #event_url: https://example.org